 Our online Land Registry services are available to the general public and all commercial and public organisations throughout the day and night, 7 days a week, and are designed for ease of use, speed and efficiency.

-We provide official copies of the Land Registry Title Register, Title Plan, Lease and Deeds in addition to many other documents relating to property boundaries, rights of way, property history, and other conveyancing and environmental documents.
+We provide copies of the Land Registry Title Register, Title Plan, Lease and Deeds in addition to many other documents relating to property boundaries, rights of way, property history, and other conveyancing and environmental documents.

 The Title Register contains 3 sections: